adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 if X = ♠ then Return NO
 ```

-In implementing this algorithm into a streaming platform such as Kafka, we found that the way the pseudo had been structured made implementation difficult.
-This is due to the fact that Kafka relies on brokers recording whether they have seen a message or not, this is counted as the number of `acks` (acknowledgements).
+In implementing this algorithm, we found that the way the pseudocode had been structured made implementation difficult.
+This is due to the fact that streaming platforms such as Kafka rely on brokers recording whether they have seen a message or not, this is counted as the number of `acks` (acknowledgements).
 If the algorithm were to exit before acknowledging all the edges in the stream then these edges would lay dormant until another algorithm was run and it would start reading them incorrectly.
 This caused us to rewrite the algorithm with the inner-most loop being based on looping through the edges rather than looping through the depths of the tree.

+change this explanation a little to take out kafka

 ```pseudocode
 while X != ♠ do